Mansard roof with dormer windows, Prospect Place. You can see them in the row of brownstones on the left in the second vintage photo, below.

 But old photographs, like the ones in this post from the site Brooklynpix, which claims the most comprehensive collection of vintage Brooklyn photos anywhere, are sure a balm for eyes tired of bad contemporary architecture, ugly cars, brash advertising signs, and lately, heaps of garbage on dirty snow.

 Prospect Place in 1914, looking east from Flatbush Avenue, below, had trees and lovely striped window awnings.
-The turreted building on the right, once a real estate office, is now a burrito place (one I’m kind of scared to go into).
+The turreted building on the right, once a real estate office, is now a burrito place.

 Below, the same block as it looks today (I couldn’t get exactly the same angle as in the vintage shot without standing right in the middle of Flatbush Avenue, which would be foolhardy).
 The six-window-wide brownstone, third from the left in the contemporary shot, below, is the one in the left foreground of the view above.